pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-expression-python-switch
 -----------------------------------
 Send expression at point to Python interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-expression-python-noswitch
 -------------------------------------
 Send expression at point to Python interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-expression-python-dedicated
 --------------------------------------
-Send expression at point to Python interpreter.
+Send expression at point to Pythonunique interpreter.

 py-execute-expression-python-dedicated-switch
 ---------------------------------------------
-Send expression at point to Python interpreter.
+Send expression at point to Python unique interpreter and switch to result.

 py-execute-expression-ipython
 -----------------------------